sevenjunebaby/Xpro/README.md

+# X ᴾᴿᴼ
-# XPro - Smart Object Detection & Alert System
+Smart Object Detection & Alert System

-**XPro** is a smart  application designed to detect moving objects—such as humans, animals, or vehicles—using the device’s **camera and microphone**.
+**X ᴾᴿᴼ** is a smart  application designed to detect moving objects—such as humans, animals, or vehicles—using the device’s **camera and microphone**.
 Once a significant movement or sound is detected, it sends **real-time notifications** to the family members’ phones to ensure safety and awareness.

 ## 📱 Features